gr8lawrence/gr8lawrence.github.io/_members/violet-evans.md

   github: venorthcarolina
 ---

-I am an aspiring data scientist looking to align my skillset with industries that leverage *big dat*a and *predictive analytics* to tackle pressing challenges.
+I am an aspiring data scientist looking to align my skillset with industries that leverage *big data* and *predictive analytics* to tackle pressing challenges.
 I am eager to expand and apply my statistical knowledge to real-world challenges.

 **Current Title**: M.S.
 Analytics at the Insitute for Advanced Analytics (IAA), North Carolina State University